 Additionally, the Fernald Adaptive Presentation and Performance Environment is outfitted with the technology necessary for groups or individuals to provide an excellent exhibition and presentation, ideal for unveiling, discussing, and recognizing projects, research, artworks, and performances.

-Movable walls, curtains, scrims, and windows, adjustable sound and lighting devices, and freeform seating for up to 75 persons further encourage various uses for the space.
+Movable walls, curtains, scrims, and windows, adjustable sound and lighting devices, freeform seating for up to 75 persons, and a retractable exterior wall for outdoor facing projection or performance (weather permitting) encourage innovative uses for the space.

 Other resources of the space include: a green screen, 20′ reverse projection screen, 2K digital projector, JBL loudspeakers and subwoofers, Sennheiser wireless microphones, and a robust and user-friendly Crestron Audiovisual infrastructure.